lambsnd/oonagh/02-response-time.md

 3. Type a descriptive variable name, for example, `responseTimeMeasurement`.
 4. Save changes and go back to menu the **_Builder_** menu (first icon on left panel).

-## Set up a Username variable
+## Set up a Username Variable

 For this tutorial, we will call the **Username** variable the one that identifies your participant.

-After you have added the username question, click on it to select.
+1. After you have added the username question, click on it to select it.

-1. Under the **_Builder_** menu, scroll down to the section :arrow_down_small: *Question behavior*, and select the option *Javascript*.
+2. Under the **_Builder_** menu, scroll down to the section :arrow_down_small: *Question behavior*, and select the option *Javascript*.
-2. Add the following script for the data variable `responseTimeMeasurement`, replacing `999` with the [correct QID](https://www.qualtrics.com/support/integrations/api-integration/finding-qualtrics-ids/#LocatingQualtricsIDs), and :white_check_mark: save.
+3. Add the following script for the data variable `responseTimeMeasurement`, replacing `999` with the [correct QID](https://www.qualtrics.com/support/integrations/api-integration/finding-qualtrics-ids/#LocatingQualtricsIDs), and :white_check_mark: save.
 More instructions on how to find QIDs are given below.

 ```js
 Qualtrics.SurveyEngine.addOnload(function()